mxcube/mxcubecore/CONTRIBUTING.md

 * All the assigned reviewers of a PR have to approve the PR before it can be merged.
 * The last reviewer to review the PR have the responsibility of merging it.
 * A PR that has no reviewer can be approved and merged by anyone.

+### Versioning
+Versioning is partly automated by GitHub actions and the software called [bump2version](https://github.com/c4urself/bump2version) and based on the gitflow braching model:

+- Each new feature is implemented in a `feature branch`, branching from the `development branch`.

+- The merge of a `feature branch` is made via PR to the `develop branch`.
+The author of the PR must solve any conflicts with the latest development version before the merge.

+- When decided, a release branch is created from the development branch and becomes a release candidate version.

+- Once the code can be released, the release branch is merged to the `main branch` and also to the `develop branch`.

+- If a bug is found in a released version, a `hotfix branch` is created with the necessary changes and applied to the `main branch` and the corresponding commits are also cherry-picked to the development branch.

+The exact routine is described more preceisly in [MEP01](https://github.com/mxcube/mxcubecore/blob/develop/doc/MEPS/MEP-01/mep01.md).

 ### Coding convention and style guidelines